bradleyg/django-s3direct/README.md

 # cache_control [optional] Cache control headers, eg 'max-age=2592000'.
 # content_disposition [optional] Useful for sending files as attachments.
 # bucket [optional] Specify a different bucket for this particular object.
+# endpoint [optional] Specify a different endpoint for this particular object.
+# region [optional] Specify a different region for this particular bucket.
 # server_side_encryption [optional] Encryption headers for buckets that require it.

 S3DIRECT_DESTINATIONS = {